 Update: Marijuana delivery in Seattle in officially not allowed but there are some weed delivery services that are still up and running, and even advertising in local publications.
 We do not condone these services but keep this guide around as a historical reference.
 The Winterlife Cooperative, the most famous of the delivery services, has officially closed and is now producing weed-infused vegan cookies under the name Winterlife Cannabis.
 You can purchase these cookies at marijuana stores in Seattle.
-Alternatively if you are looking for marijuana without leaving you house you could also check out online dispensaries such as online green dispensary canada which might be avilable for you to have marijuana delivered to your home.
+Alternatively, if you are looking for marijuana without leaving you to house you could also check out online dispensaries such as online green dispensary canada which might be available for you to have marijuana delivered to your home.
 Don’t forget that this is all based on your state’s laws on the use of marijuana whether medical or recreational.
 You can search online for any information in regards to your state law to see if marijuana is accepted in your state.
 If it is, there are many places where you can find the best marijuana strains such as this black mamba strain that you can enjoy, whether recreationally or medically.

 Although, pot delivery services have been allowed to operate, Washington State Liquor Board has proposed new rule changes to completely ban existing marijuana delivery services in Seattle and Washington State.
 Though we respect their decision, the fact is, an unique and lucrative “sub-industry,” to the upcoming recreational marijuana industry – not only exists – but is establishing itself and has been growing exponentially.
 We believe this “sub-industry” and possible statewide legal implementation, should be examined further as the benefits for the citizens and Washington State are too great to ignore.